-When you take an interest in someone making something or just noticing that something is exceptionally lovely or interesting sometimes people will invite you in and show you a bit about how they work.
+When you take an interest in someone making something, or even just noticing that something is exceptionally lovely or interesting, sometimes people will invite you in and show you a bit about how they work.

 While handiwork might not be your thing, expressing interest or admiration for something gives you an opportunity to have an exchange with people on a more meaningful level than asking for directions to the bathroom or how much something costs.